mrchantey/beet/docs/src/index.md

 ## Quickstart

-In this example we will create an action and then use it with some built-in actions to run a behavior.
+In this example we will create an action and then combine it with some built-in actions to run a behavior.

 ```rust
 use beet::prelude::*;